 The following is a summary based on present law of certain U.S. federal income tax considerations for prospective purchasers of the Notes.
-It addresses only Non-U.S. Holders that hold Notes as capital assets.
+It addresses only Non-U.S. Holders (as defined below) that hold Notes as capital assets.
 It does not consider the circumstances of particular purchasers, such as entities or arrangements treated as partnerships or trusts for U.S. federal income tax purposes, that are subject to special tax rules.
-The discussion is a general summary.
+The discussion below is a general summary.
 It is not a substitute for tax advice.
-It deals only with Notes with a term of 30 years or less and it assumes the Notes will be treated as debt for U.S. federal income tax purposes.
+It deals only with Notes with a term of 30 years or less and addresses only Notes that are treated as debt for U.S. federal income tax purposes.

-In this discussion, a Non-U.S. Holder is a beneficial owner of a Note that is not for U.S. federal income tax purposes (i) a citizen or resident of the United States, (ii) a corporation, partnership or other entity organised in or under the laws of the United States or its political subdivisions, (iii) a trust subject to the control of a U.S. person and the primary supervision of a U.S. court or (iv) an estate the income of which is subject to U.S. federal income taxation regardless of its source.
+In this discussion, a Non-U.S. Holder is a beneficial owner of a Note that is not for U.S. federal income tax purposes (i) a citizen or resident of the United States, (ii) a partnership or other entity or arrangement treated as a partnership for U.S. federal income tax purposes, (iii) a corporation or other entity treated as a corporation organised in or under the laws of the United States or its political subdivisions, (iv) a trust subject to the control of a U.S. person and the primary supervision of a U.S. court or (v) an estate the income of which is subject to U.S. federal income taxation regardless of its source.